AsaTyr2018/k8s_simplify/README.md

 Outbound internet access is required during installation because the scripts download Kubernetes manifests and packages.
 On hosts without access or with a different package manager, manual preparation may be required.
+The automation expects an apt-based system with passwordless `sudo` available for the chosen user; other environments may need manual adjustments.

 ## Limitations